Fleas, fleas everywhere, and I don't have pets — What happened and what can I do?

 I live in a one-bedroom apartment and I have never had any pets.
 I do not own cats, dogs, or any other pets.
 I saw 3 fleas in my apartment.
 My ankles and legs have a total of 20 bites; they are in sets of 2 each.
 I am itching like crazy.
 What I don't understand is how can I have a flea problem when I do not own any pets?
 Also what can I do to get rid of them?
 I'm also worried because I have an 18-month-old and I don't want them to bite her.
 What should I do?

-First things first — make sure the creepy critters are fleas and not some other type of biting invader, such as bed bugs (you can easily find images online that will help you differentiate).
+First things first — make sure the creepy critters are fleas and not some other type of biting invader, such as bed bugs.
+Bed bugs can be difficult to recognize, but you can look for images on the web, or ask a pest control company to do an inspection.
 Now, even though your pad is pet-free, fleas could still have invaded your home in a few ways.
 Fleas can hitch a ride inside on articles of clothing, and can also be carried on the backs of animals, such as bats, raccoons, opossums, rats, and/or squirrels.
 If a flea-infested animal nests in a nook or cranny of a building, the fleas can spread to different rooms and apartments.
 It’s also possible that the fleas were already in your apartment when you got there.
 For example, flea eggs can lie dormant in a carpet for months until a potential meal walks by and disturbs them — telltale vibrations can cause flea eggs to hatch in seconds.